alnvdl/wcf/README.md

 accidentaly bypass the database read/write mechanism.

-Since an application cannot read client or database data belonging to another application, the only way for it to obtain information from another applications is to run commands on behalf of the user.
+Since an application cannot read client or database data belonging to another application, the only way for it to obtain information from another application is to run commands on behalf of the user.
 For example, if the `email` application needs to know the name of the user who's logged in, it can run the `login` command, which will return whether an user is logged in and what's their